Kontakt Marcel

 Guidelines for networking opportunities over lunch

-This means that networking and relaxation don’t contradict, but rather complement each other.
-In order to take both sides of the argument as well as possible into account it is essential that companies consider some basic points regarding Mystery Lunch offerings.
+This means that networking and relaxation don’t contradict but rather complement each other.
+In order to take both sides of the argument into account, it is essential that companies consider some basic points regarding Mystery Lunch offerings.

-1. Voluntary participation: Registering on online platforms must always be the employee’s choice; staff members must never be obligated to take part.
-There should also be no social pressure to sign up; no one should feel forced to participate for reasons of prestige – for example because their colleagues are doing it.
+- Voluntary participation: registering on online platforms must always be the employee’s choice; staff members must never be obligated to take part.
+There should also be no social pressure to sign up; no one should feel forced to participate for reasons of prestige – for example, because their colleagues are doing it.
 To ensure that these principles are met, it is imperative that companies have no access to the data.
 This means that employers receive no information on who takes part in a Mystery Lunch and who has no interest in doing so.

-2. Data privacy: Strict data privacy regulations are indispensable.
+- Data privacy: Strict data privacy regulations are indispensable.
 They provide a basis for people to register anonymously.
-Platform providers offering blind lunch dates should store their data on servers in Germany that meet highest security standards.
-GDPR regulations alone make it illegal to pass on personalised participant data – even to employers.
-Only anonymised overviews are permitted.
+Platform providers offering blind lunch dates should store their data on servers in Germany that meet the highest security standards.
+GDPR regulations alone make it illegal to pass on personalized participant data – even to employers.
+Only anonymized overviews are permitted.

-4. Corporate culture: New connections across department lines, greater transparency, more openness – in the medium term these factors will change communication throughout the company.
-Colleagues will listen more carefully to each other, hierarchies will lose significance and interactions become more human.
+- Corporate culture: New connections across department lines, greater transparency, and more openness – in the medium term, these factors will change communication throughout the company.
+Colleagues will listen more carefully to each other, hierarchies will lose significance, and interactions become more human.
 This will create a change in corporate culture that benefits everyone.

 Summary